-Cressey’s (1953) Fraud Triangle Theory, intended to explain offences related to fraudulent conduct, was recently extended to include white-collar crime (Gottschalk, 2015).
-It proposes a three-factor model to account for such crimes.
-Besides the presence of opportunity, it adds two conditions: the existence of a financial problem and the use of a defence mechanism in the form of rationalization, which allows the white-collar offender to clear his conscience with a satisfactory explanation before and after the act.

-Following Cressey, Soltes (2016) conducted a study with 50 senior managers in prison for serious financial convictions.
-His findings emphasize the murky aspects of rational thinking on the part of white-collar offenders, not least a lack of awareness of the seriousness of the crime: “I never thought I was doing anything bad” (Soltes, 2016: 115).
-The aberrant acts were perceived as legitimate exploitation of loopholes in the system, manoeuvres in a grey area where no criminal line was crossed; the offence was viewed as technical in nature, simple and harmless.
-Soltes concluded that the criminal activity stemmed from a number of reasons, including the absence of direct contact between offender and victim (minimizing the seriousness with which the offender viewed the deed), heavy workload (triggering speedy decision-making without thinking things through), lack of awareness of the full consequences, and frequent changes in regulations (with which ethical management principles do not always keep pace).
-Finally, a cognitive dissonance mechanism is used that generates justifications and rationalizations, helping the offender overcome any ethical uneasiness.
+Cressey’s (1953) Fraud Triangle, intended to explain fraud offences, was recently extended to include white-collar crime (Gottschalk, 2015).
+It proposes a three-factor model to account for such crimes: opportunity, the existence of a financial problem, and the use of a defense mechanism (rationalization), which allows white-collar offenders to clear their consciences with a satisfactory explanation before and after the act.
+In his in-depth research involving 50 senior managers serving sentences for serious financial crimes, Soltes (2016) found that these white-collar offenders had not rationally calculated the costs and benefits of their crimes, but had acted on instinct: “I never thought about the benefit versus the loss,” according to one white-collar offender convicted of insider trading (Soltes, 2016: 99).
+Rub (2017), who investigated senior officers convicted of financial crimes using an intuitive decision-making questionnaire (Kahneman & Tversky, 1973), also found that officers made decisions based more on intuition and gut feeling, and less on rational thinking.
+Furthermore, Soltes (2016) found that offenders rationalized their choices by perceiving their offenses as legitimate exploitation of loopholes in the system, maneuvers in a gray area where no criminal line was crossed, and as technical in nature, simple and harmless, they also demonstrated a lack of awareness of the seriousness of the crime: “I never thought I was doing anything bad” (Soltes, 2016: 115).
+Soltes concluded that there were several reasons for the offenses, including the absence of direct contact between offender and victim (minimizing the seriousness with which the offender viewed the crime), heavy workload (triggering speedy decision-making without thinking things through), lack of awareness of the full consequences, and frequent changes in regulations (with which ethical management principles do not always keep pace).
+Finally, he pointed to a cognitive dissonance that generated justifications and rationalizations, helping the offender overcome any ethical uneasiness.

-Wheeler (1990), like Cressey, offers an explanation linking white-collar crime to financial difficulties; white-collar crime takes place in times of distress and fear of personal financial collapse.
-Wheeler describes white-collar felons as those who initially experienced financial success but subsequently found themselves in a downward economic spiral which jeopardized their businesses.
-Wheeler claims that the potential offender is unwilling to deal with loss and return to a modest lifestyle, or is afraid to admit failure.
-He is therefore willing to flout the law in the short-term, with the hope of stabilizing his business and repaying debts, without adopting crime as a way of life.
-This explanation gains support from researchers like Dearden (2019), who asserts that economic hardship fosters rationalization for perpetrating crime.
-However, Alef (2018) claims that white-collar crimes are committed not during times of financial stress but of economic success, when the person feels an “entitlement to everything” and abuses this power.

-The principal theories incorporate elements that adversely affect rational thinking, such as the use of defence mechanisms that make the offence appear insignificant or allow the potential offender to disregard the unlawfulness of the actions.
-According to Cressey and Wheeler, rational thinking is compromised when the threat of economic hardship becomes real, since the ensuing stress can disrupt the decision-making mechanism (Dearden, 2019).
-Similarly, the decision-making process can be distorted when the individual is intoxicated with power (Piff et al., 2011).
+Wheeler (1990), like Cressey, suggests that some degree of rationalization underpins white-collar crime by linking it to financial difficulties, whereby the offenses occur place in times of distress and fear of personal financial collapse.
+Wheeler describes white-collar felons as those who initially experienced financial success but subsequently found themselves in a downward economic spiral that jeopardized their businesses.
+Wheeler claims that, being unwilling to deal with loss and return to a modest lifestyle, or afraid to admit failure, the offenders were ready to flout the law in the short term, in the hope of stabilizing their business and repaying debts, without adopting crime as a way of life.
+Dearden (2019) also asserts that economic hardship fosters rationalizing of the perpetrating of crime.
+Conversely, Alef (2018) argues that white-collar crimes are committed during times of economic success, when the offender feels an “entitlement to everything” and abuses this power.
+While contradictory (perhaps reflecting the heterogeneity of white-collar offenses), all these studies found the presence of elements that adversely affected rational thinking, such as the use of defense mechanisms that make an offense appear insignificant or allow the offender to disregard the unlawfulness of his actions.
+In some cases, rational thinking was compromised when the threat of economic hardship becomes real, since the ensuing stress can disrupt the decision-making mechanism (Dearden, 2019), while in others, the decision-making process was distorted when the offender was intoxicated with power (Piff et al., 2011).